ome/ome-cmake-superbuild/docs/sphinx/maintenance.rst

   behavior differences, e.g. missing filesystem functions and geometry and endian libraries in older Boost releases
-- using the standard implementation of various functions, e.g. :cpp:class:`std::shared_ptr` and :cpp:class:`std::regex` in
+- using the standard implementation of various functions, e.g. :cpp:class:`std::regex` in C++11, :cpp:func:`std::make_unique`
-  C++11, :cpp:func:`std::make_unique` in C++14, ``filesystem``
-  functions in C++17, where the Boost equivalents are currently used;
-  this will reduce our dependency upon Boost over time, once the set of platforms we support all support the functionality we require;
-  note that having the functionality does not make it usable, e.g. GCC has :cpp:class:`std::regex` but it is broken until 5.1 meaning that we need to use :cpp:class:`boost::regex` for the time being; use CMake feature tests to test that each feature is functional as well as present
+  in C++14, ``filesystem`` functions in C++17, where the Boost equivalents are currently used; this will reduce our dependency upon Boost over time, once the set of platforms we support all support the functionality we require; note that having the functionality does not make it usable, e.g. GCC has :cpp:class:`std::regex` but it is broken until 5.1 meaning that we need to use :cpp:class:`boost::regex` for the time being; use CMake feature tests to test that each feature is functional as well as present

 Such changes should be safe to make with the existing test coverage we have in place.